percona/psmysql-docs/docs/binlog-space.md

-# Limiting the disk space used by binary log files
+# Managing binary log disk space

 It is a challenge to control how much disk space is used by the binary logs.
 The size of a binary log can vary because a single transaction must be written to a single binary log and cannot be split between multiple binary log files.